Connect with others who understand.

 Long-Term Complications

-If the equipment used for tattooing is not clean and sterile or you are prone to scarring, you may have a greater risk of long-term complications.
-Studies have shown that about 7 percent of people experience long-term complications after getting tattoos.
+If the equipment used for tattooing isn’t sterile, there’s a higher chance of complications.
+About 7 percent of people have long-term complications after getting tattoos.
+These could include:

-• Granulomas — An area of inflammation can form immediately around fresh inking or may appear years after the tattoo is placed
+• Granulomas — These areas of inflammation can form immediately around fresh inking or may appear years after the tattoo is placed.

-• Keloids — A type of raised scar that forms where the skin is broken (in this case, the tattooed area) and overproduces scar tissue
+• Keloids — This type of raised scar forms where the skin is broken (in this case, the tattooed area) and overproduces scar tissue.

-• MRI complications — Iron in some inks interfering with the quality of MRI images and causing inflammation or burning during MRI exams
+• MRI complications — Some inks can affect the quality of MRI images and, in rare cases, cause a burning sensation during scans.

-Although there are risks and complications associated with tattoos, many MyMSTeam members shared having little to no symptoms after getting a tattoo.
-“I have six tattoos already and they have never interfered with the MRIs I have had,” wrote one member.
+Although there are risks and complications associated with tattoos, many MyMSTeam members shared having few to no symptoms after getting a tattoo.
+“I have six tattoos already, and they have never interfered with the MRIs I have had,” wrote one member.
 “I have a few tattoos and have not had any issues,” said another.

 Other Complications With MS

 One common trigger of MS symptoms is heat.
-Although heat does not cause more demyelination or nerve damage, it can temporarily worsen MS symptoms.
-Many people with MS may have worsening symptoms when their internal body temperature rises due to fever, hot or humid climates, sunbathing, exercise, or even very hot showers.
+Although heat doesn’t increase demyelination or nerve damage, it can make MS symptoms worse.
+A fever, hot or humid weather, sunbathing, exercise, or even very hot showers can trigger symptoms.

-In a 2020 study of 10 people with tattoos, researchers found that inked areas of participants’ skin produced 15 percent less sweat compared to skin areas without tattoos.
-They suspect that the tattooing process may damage sweat glands in the dermal layer of the skin.
-An earlier study of 10 more people with tattoos also found that inked skin has a greater concentration of sodium (salt) in sweat, which suggests decreased sweat gland function.
-Any damage to sweat glands within the skin may impair the body’s natural response to regulating body temperature and increase the risk of overheating.
-That said, at this time, there is no evidence that this has resulted in harm to people with MS.
+In one study of 10 people with tattoos, researchers found that inked areas of skin produced 15 percent less sweat than non-tattooed skin.
+They suspect that the tattooing process may damage sweat glands in the top layer of the skin.
+A second small study also found that tattooed skin released sweat with more salt, which suggests decreased sweat gland function.
+Injury to sweat glands can affect the body’s natural cooling system and raise the risk of overheating.
+This theory could benefit from more research.

-Researchers believe tattoos that cover a higher percentage of the skin’s surface could cause long-term clinical side effects.
-However, more studies are needed to understand this claim and how various factors such as the application guns, needles, types of ink, ink colors, artists’ skills, tattoo designs, and age all might play a role in the risk of sweat gland damage.
+Researchers believe tattoos that cover a higher percentage of the skin’s surface could cause long-term side effects.
+However, more studies are needed to understand all the factors involved.

 Aftercare of Tattoos